hansmohob/aws-well-architected-labs/content/Cost/300_Labs/300_Cloud_Intelligence_Dashboards_for_Azure/2_setup.md

 The solution you are about to deploy is an example.
 Use this lab and the accompanying code to design your own solution that meets your specific cost optimization needs.
 {{% /notice %}}

-Deployment is a three stage process.
+Deployment is a three step process.

 1. Deploy AWS services
 2. Perform a manual run to copy the first batch of data